Advertising illustration for Fluevog Shoes. The Game is Afoot depicts the Enneagram Investigator boot.

 4. Financial Engineering

-For ISE (Industrial & Systems Engineering) at the University of Illinois at Urbana-Champaign.
+For the Department of Industrial and Enterprise Systems Engineering (ISE) at the University of Illinois at Urbana-Champaign.

 Unpublished book illustrations and binding design for Howl’s Moving Castle by Diana Wynne Jones, a young adult, fantasy novel.